-Definition of Bullying: Carnforth School consider that bullying is, deliberate behaviour, which makes another person feel threatened, distressed, hurt or upset.
+Definition of Bullying: Carnforth School consider that bullying is repeated, deliberate behaviour, repeated over a period of time, which makes another person feel threatened, distressed, hurt or upset.

 The school does not tolerate bullying - including cyber-bullying - of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to try to prevent any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
-(Keeping Children Safe in Education 2022)
+(Keeping Children Safe in Education 2024)